-This large room has a south-facing bay window onto the private garden, a wash basin, and two three-foot single beds, which can be bound together to make a Superking.
-(Note that the photos are out of date in this regard, as they show a kingsize bed.)
+This large room has a south-facing bay window onto the private garden, a wash basin, and a Superking bed.
 This room shares a bathroom (with bath and shower over) with The Engineer’s Room (see below).

 Admiral John was the son of the Archbishop and father of the General.
 He had an active naval career during the Napoleonic War, became MP for Portsmouth, a Lord of the Admiralty and was involved in naval dockyard reform.

 This room has a Superking bed.
 Oak overmantel and south-facing view.
 Shares a bathroom with the Admiral’s Room.